ChrisWhealy/detached_arraybuffer/README.md

 Irrespective of the source language from which the Wasm module was generated, the JavaScript program must first obtain the values of the memory locations shown above, then it writes strings to those locations.

-Next, it calls the Wasm function `set_name` that combines the salutation and name, then writes the greeting to another known memory location.
+Next, it calls the Wasm function `set_name` that combines the salutation and name into a greeting, then writes that greeting to another known memory location.
 `set_name` then returns the length of the formatted greeting.

 Finally, the JavaScript program reads the greeting from shared memory and writes it to the console.